An ILUES-based adaptive Gaussian process method for multimodal Bayesian inverse problems: Numerical examples

-The source function \eqref{eq:source} is symmetrical with respect to $s$, therefore, the posterior of $s$ is bimodal with modes located around 1 and -1.
-In contrast, the marginal distribution of the source location $\bxi$ is unimodal.
-We draw $5 \times 10^4$ samples using DREAM as the truth posterior distribution (see Figure \ref{fig:example2_dream}).
+The source function in \eqref{eq:source} is symmetric with respect to $s$, leading to a bimodal posterior distribution for $s$, with modes centered at $s=1$ and $s=-1$.
+In contrast, the marginal posterior distribution of the source location $\bxi$ is unimodal.
+To generate the \textit{true} posterior distribution, we employ the DREAM-KZS algorithm with eight parallel Markov chains and $2 \times 10^5$ iterations.
+The corresponding one-dimensional (1D) and two-dimensional (2D) marginal probability density functions are shown in Figure~\ref{fig:example2_dream}.

-For ILUES step, we simulate $N_e = 100$ forward model each iteration, the initial iteration $t_0 = 2$ and the algorithm iterate $N^{\max} = 4$.
-The marginal posterior density functions of $\theta$ and the contours of the 2-dimensional marginal PDF are show plotted in Figure \ref{fig example21}.
-It is obvious that the marginal posterior distribution of $s$ is bimodal, where the modes ate located at 2 and -2, and the marginal posterior distribution of source location $\boldsymbol{\xi}$ is unimodal.
-We can see the our method can accurately capture the multimodal posterior distribution.
+We use this example to illustrate the effect of the ensemble size $N_e$.
+In the ILUES step of our method ILUES-AGPR, we consider two cases with $N_e = 80$ and $N_e = 150$, respectively, for which the forward model is evaluated separately at each iteration.
+In the following subsection, these two settings are referred to as \Neless{} and \Nemore{}, respectively.
+In both cases, the number of initial iterations is set to $n_0 = 4$.

+For both the \Neless{} and \Nemore{} cases, the prior samples are uniformly distributed over the parameter space, as shown in panels (a) and (d) of Figure~\ref{fig:compare_ex2}, respectively.
+After $n_0$ iterations and clustering, the resulting samples are shown in panels (b) and (e), where different colors denote different clusters.
+The corresponding approximate distributions are presented in panels (c) and (f), respectively.
+These results indicate that, although the ILUES step captures both modes in each case, the distribution in the \Neless{} case tends to collapse toward a single mode.

+In this example, we use the same Gaussian process settings as in Example 1.
+We set the MCMC chain length ($M$ in Algorithm~\ref{alg3:Framework}) to $4 \times 10^4$ and use a burn-in rate of $30\%$.
+The maximum number of iterations $N^{\max}$ is set to 6, the KL-divergence threshold $\delta_{\mathrm{KL}}$ is set to 0.05, and the maximum number of consecutive iterations $N^{\max}_{\mathrm{KL}}$ is set to 2.
+In the \Neless{} case, the algorithm terminates at $n = 3$.
+The KL divergences $D_{\mathrm{KL}}(\hat{p}_{n-1}, \hat{p}_n)$ for $n = 0, 1, 2, 3$ are 0.45, 0.16, 0, and 0, respectively.
+The corresponding MCMC acceptance rates for $n = 1, 2, 3$ are $26.70\%$, $28.61\%$, and $26.70\%$.
+In the \Nemore{} case, the algorithm also terminates at $n = 3$.
+The KL divergences for $n = 0, 1, 2, 3$ are 0.37, 0.19, 0.04, and 0.012, respectively, with MCMC acceptance rates of $27.90\%$, $24.29\%$, and $25.20\%$ for $n = 1, 2, 3$, respectively.
+Overall, the convergence behavior and MCMC performance are nearly identical in both cases.
+However, the computational cost differs: the total runtime is 103 seconds for the \Neless{} case and 125 seconds for the \Nemore{} case.
+Owing to the smaller ensemble size, the \Neless{} configuration is slightly more efficient.

+Figure~\ref{fig:results_ex2} shows the marginal posterior density functions of $\theta$ along with the contours of the corresponding 2-dimensional marginal PDF.
+In Panel (a) of Figure~\ref{fig:results_ex2}, the final posterior for the \Neless{} case is trapped in a single mode, failing to capture the multimodal distribution.
+In contrast, Panel (b) shows that the \Nemore{} case successfully captures both modes.